elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

     }
 ```

-When we add our new `main` function later, we'll want to initialize our model
+When we set up our `main` function later, we'll want to initialize our model
 into an `init` function.
-But for now let's move on to the update section so we
+For now, let's move on to the update section so we can
-can introduce the necessary concepts as they arise.
+introduce the necessary concepts as they arise.

 ## Update